 Regularly having access to natural or bright light basis is a good way to reinvigorate an otherwise sluggish workforce.
-An office space replete with open windows allows for copious amounts of sunlight to pass through – just what you need to tune your body clock such that it stays aligned with day and night.
-This way you get a good night’s sleep and wake up feeling refreshed and energised to begin the day.
-An alternative to sunlight would be to install blue-tinted, bright lighting to ensure staff have abundant lighting to keep working productively.
+An office space replete with open windows allows for copious amounts of sunlight to pass through - just what you need to tune your body clock such it stay alighted with day and night.
+This way you get a good night's sleep and wake up feeling refreshed and energised to begin the day.
+An alternative to sunlight would be to install blue-tinted, bright lighting to ensure staff have abundant lighting to keep working productivity.

 Anyone working in an office environment ought to be familiar with the incessant noises that travel in the workplace throughout the day.
 Office noises can vary from something as subdued as the background noise of people speaking in hushed tones and the continual clicking of pens to loud co-workers and even the roaring sounds of vehicles zooming by.
 These auditory disturbances can affect your ability to concentrate on the task at hand and you may find your productivity plummet.
 Unfortunately, working in a communal space means it is rare if not impossible to attain complete silence.
 For this reason, large open plan offices are losing popularity to closed offices with fewer people.

-You may choose to leave the doors close if you wish to create a quiet environment or leave them open if you intend to engage in an open discussion with colleagues from a separate section.
+You may choose to leave the doors close if you wish to create a quite environment or leave then open if you intend to engage in an open discussion with colleagues from a separate section.
 Another viable solution would be to offer some semblance of ambient noise such as soft, soothing music at a consistent volume.
 This helps drown out distracting noises to a certain degree.